Mahdicossentini/Object_Detection_using_YOLOV3/README.md

 # Object_Detection_using_YOLOV3
-This project is developped using pretrained YoloV3 architecture ( You Only Look Once ) to detect and recognize objects in a static image
+This project is developped using pretrained YoloV3 architecture ( You Only Look Once ) to detect and recognize objects in a static image.
+You can download the model weights https://pjreddie.com/media/files/yolov3.weights
 # Refernces
 https://machinelearningmastery.com/object-recognition-with-deep-learning/.